MIMUSA-test/Project-MiMuSA/README.md

-# MIMUSA
+# MIMUSA-test model
-Testing webpage for MIMUSA
+This repo contains the python codes for MIMUSA.